 Artifacts and documents are in the collection that relate directly to Noah Webster.
 These include his desk, two clocks, a bust, numerous pieces of china and glassware, and an early 19th-century ring with both his and his wife, Rebecca’s, hair encased in crystal.
-The collection includes over 200 original editions of books written by Noah Webster including several editions of his dictionaries, the "Blue-Backed Speller," his geography and history book and his two-volume History of Epidemic and Pestilential Diseases.
+The collection includes approximately 20 original editions of books written by Noah Webster including several editions of his dictionaries, the "Blue-Backed Speller," his geography and history book and his two-volume History of Epidemic and Pestilential Diseases.

 West Hartford Collection

 The museum collections include 18th-, 19th-, and 20th-century objects and documents related to the town’s history representing individuals, organizations and official town functions.
 This growing collection of memorabilia belonging to residents contains several hundred pieces, including some small and unique ones.
 The museum maintains a nice collection of clothing and textiles with over 50 large textile pieces.
 There are more than 60 cubic feet of manuscripts and documents of local and regional interest, including two extensive sets of personal letters from local families.
 The collection includes 30 pieces from the Goodwin Pottery, a local firm that flourished in the 19th century.